jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-fabio-neural-hordern-pavillion.md

   month's PURE
 featuredImage: /img/fabio-neural.jpg
 ---
-_Before he sets foot on Australian soil for next month's PURE, mixmaster Fabio Neural joined us for a chat about his life, challenges and passion for music.
+_Before setting foot on Australian soil for PURE, mixmaster Fabio Neural joined us for a chat about his life, challenges and passion for music.
 Check it out!_

 **RR:** Hi Fabio – we’re really looking forward to your performance at [PURE](https://www.facebook.com/purecarlcox/) in April.
 What can we expect from your set?